ryanmr/ryanrampersad.com/content/made-by-ryan.md

 +++

-You can see the entire website in its own [GitHub repo](https://github.com/ryanmr/ryanrampersad.com)!
+You can see the entire website in its own [GitHub repository](https://github.com/ryanmr/ryanrampersad.com).
+Any changes to the live site will be pushed to this repository eventually.

 ### Hugo